 In most cases, Klonopin is only recommended for short-term use.
 Taking the medication for extended periods could result in addiction, so it’s essential to speak with your prescriber about your treatment plan and when you should stop taking the medication.

-Klonopin interacts with GABA-A receptors in the brain, which leads to a decrease in the activation of neurons and produces a sedative effect.
+Klonopin interacts with GABA-A receptors in the brain, decreasing neuron activation and producing a sedative effect.

 Cannabis also interacts with GABA receptors, which may be why there are similarities between its effects and Klonopin’s.